V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 Speed up healing of allies in your womb.

 Active: as a quick action, your passive womb healing runs again this turn.

+Passive: womb healing increases by 10%, while satiation cost is unchanged.

+On Upgrade: healing increases by an additional 10%.

 ### Aetherbolt